ledm/bgc-val-public/README.md

+# Configuration file

 The configuration file is central to the running of BGC-val and contains all the details needed to evaluate a simulation.
 This includes the file path of the input model files, the users choice of analysis regions, layers and functions, the names of the dimensions in the model and observational files, the final output paths, and many other settings.
 All settings and configuration choices are recorded in an single file, using the `.ini` format.
 Several example configuration files can also be found in the `ini` directory.
 Each BGC-val configuration file is composed of three parts: an Active keys section, a list of evaluation sections, and a Global section.
 Each of these parts are described below.

 The tools that parse the configuration file is in the `configparser.py` module in the `bgcvaltools` package.